LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Methodology

-The overall process of decomposing a MAPF instance into multiple subproblems, solving the subproblems, and merging their results is illustrated in Algorithm \ref{a5}.
+The overall process of decomposing a MAPF instance into multiple subproblems (Line 1 $\sim$ 9 in Algorithm \ref{a5}), solving the subproblems (Line 10 $\sim$ 23 in Algorithm \ref{a5}), and merging their results (Line 24 $\sim$ 29 in Algorithm \ref{a5}) is illustrated in Algorithm \ref{a5}.

-As mentioned earlier, our decomposition method ensures the solvability of subproblems by ensuring the existence of a solution under the simplified scenario.
-However, our method does not guarantee that we find the optimal decomposition.
-While we have not provided theoretical analysis regarding this issue in this manuscript, we offer empirical analysis based on extensive testing, as detailed in Section \ref{application}.
+As mentioned earlier, our algorithm aims to minimize the loss of solvability in subproblems by introducing a legality check.
+Although we have not provided a theoretical analysis regarding the percentage of solvability loss, we offer empirical analysis based on extensive testing.
+This is detailed in the comparison between Layered LaCAM2 and raw LaCAM2 in Section \ref{application}.